-Montenegro: Environmentally oriented reconstruction of TPP Pljevlja planned17.
-January 2018. / SEE Energy News
+Montenegro: Environmentally oriented reconstruction of TPP Pljevlja planned, SEE Energy News

 Montenegrin Minister of Economy Dragica Sekulic said in an interview that an environmentally oriented reconstruction of coal-fired thermal power plant Pljevlja, worth some 40 million euros, will be completed over the period of next three years.